bandlab/Guide/encoder_setup/open_broadcast_software.md

 <iframe width="853" height="480" src="//www.youtube.com/embed/y-L5zhhVuSc?rel=0" frameborder="0" allowfullscreen></iframe>

-1. Create a scene, by right click in the white box below Scenes and click 'Add Scene'.
-Give it an appropriate name and you're ready to set up your sources.
-You can right-click the scene in this list to change its position for organisation purposes as well as setting a hotkey for it.
+1. Create a scene, by right click in the white box below Scenes and click **Add Scene**.
+Give it an appropriate name and you're ready to set up your Sources.

-2. Add your video and audio sources by right-click in the Sources box and select which type to add.
-Source types [include](http://jp9000.github.io/OBS/general/overview.html):
+2. Add your video and audio sources by right clicking in the **Sources** box and selecting the type of source you'd like to add.
+If you're using a webcam and USB audio, this would be adding:

-	- Window or monitor capture

-	- Image or Image slideshow

-  	- Text

-	- Video Capture Device
+	- Webcam (either USB or laptop webcam) - this will be called **Video Capture Device**
+	- Audio input (called **Audio Input** Capture*)

-3. Save your input scenes and sources and click Preview Stream to check everything's working as you want it to
+3. Save your input scenes and sources

-4. Start broadcasting!
+4. Click on **Settings** (bottom right)

+5. Click on **Stream**

+6. Select **Custom Streaming Server** from the dropdown

+7. Go to Chew and create (if you haven't done already) a new Show

+8. Click on the **Advanced** button

+9. Copy and paste your **Stream URL** and **Stream Name** details from the Advanced tab into the same fields in the OBS settings panel

+10. Click on **Output**

+11. Change **Video Bitrate** to the 900 option.
+This sets your video quality.
+If you have an upload speed higher than 1MBPS at [speedtest.net](http://speedtest.net) you can set this higher the Video Bitrate option to higher.

+12. Click **OK**

+13. Click **Start Streaming**.
+Congratulations, you're streaming live on Chew!